GerLech/LGTranslator/README.md

 # LGTranslator
-An Arduino library to handle a list of relations.
-The list canbe saved to SPIFFS 9.3 	LGTranslator
 This Library defines a class which manages a reference table.
 The table allows 100 entries as a maximum.
 Every entry has an original string and an associated alias string.
 The library can be used to retrieve the alias string for a given original string.
 The compete table can be saved to the SPIFFS and also read from there.
 The class has the following public member functions.

 ## LGTranslator()